-- The cosmetics industry is highly competitive, and if we are unable to compete effectively, our results will suffer. - Any damage to our reputation or brand or dilution of our brand uniqueness may materially and adversely affect our business, financial condition and results of operations. - We may be unable to grow our business effectively or efficiently, which would harm our business, financial condition and results of operations. - We rely on a number of third-party suppliers, distributors and other vendors, and they may not continue to produce products or provide services that are consistent with our standards or applicable regulatory requirements, which could harm our brand, cause consumer dissatisfaction and require us to find alternative suppliers of our products. - We maintain single supply relationships for certain key components, and our business and operating results could be harmed if supply is restricted or ends, or the price of raw materials used in our manufacturing process increases. - The loss of a significant reseller could materially and adversely affect our business, financial condition and results of operations. - A negative reputation event to any of our retail partners could cause a decline in our net revenues or a reduction in our earnings. - We have growing operations in China, which exposes us to risks inherent in doing business in that country. - New laws, regulations, enforcement trends or changes in existing regulations governing the introduction, marketing and sale of our products to consumers could harm our business. - We are involved, and may become involved in the future, in disputes and other legal or regulatory proceedings, including an ongoing legal proceeding involving our founders, that, if adversely decided or settled, could materially and adversely affect our business, financial condition and results of operations.
+- Our Milk segment has a history of net losses and may experience future losses. - The loss of a significant reseller could materially and adversely affect our Milk segment's business, financial condition and results of operations. - We rely on a number of third-party suppliers, distributors and other vendors, and they may not continue to produce products or provide services that are consistent with our standards or applicable regulatory requirements, which could harm our brand. - A negative reputation event to any of our Milk segment's retail partners or beauty industry could cause a decline in our net revenues or a reduction in our earnings. - We have growing operations in China, which exposes us to risks inherent in doing business in that country. - We are involved, and may become involved in the future, in disputes and other legal or regulatory proceedings, including an ongoing legal proceeding involving our founders, that, if adversely decided or settled, could materially and adversely affect our business, financial condition and results of operations.